 Here are some fun ways to make rolling into a cooperative game, but make sure there is space free from obstacles on the floor:

 Side by side rolling –

-Have 2 children or adult and child lie on their back with shoulder to shoulder.
+Have 2 children, or adult and child, lie on their back, shoulder-to-shoulder.
 Rolling beside each other can be a lot of fun and the rollers have to slow down and work together to make this work.
 Try rolling one direction and then back the other direction so each person has a chance to lead and a chance to follow.

 Head to head rolling –

 Once again, have 2 people lie on the floor facing the ceiling, with the top of the head facing each other, but with feet in the opposite direction to the other person.
 There should be a small gap between the top of their heads.
 Everyone keep their arms overhead holding onto a soft toy or piece of fabric.
 This activity encourages kids figuring out how to roll without using their arms, which requires additional strength and coordination, as well as team work so they do not lose their grip.
 This is more challenging as they cannot see each other so it requires more concentration, communication, and effort to work with their partner.

 If you have more than 2 people available, you can try playing Conveyor Belt –

 The children and adults lie shoulder to shoulder with a soft toy such as a teddy bear on the belly of the first person.
 Each person has to move the teddy bear from the first to the last person only by rolling, without using their hands to help.